Mathugo/mathugo.github.io/index.md

 ## Research

-👨‍🎓 I am a third-year [PhD candidate](https://phd.uniroma1.it/web/ALESSIO-DEVOTO_nP1701081_IT.aspx) in Data Science at La Sapienza, University of Rome.
+👨‍🎓 I am a [PhD student](https://phd.uniroma1.it/web/ALESSIO-DEVOTO_nP1701081_IT.aspx) in Data Science at La Sapienza, University of Rome.

 🌱 Working with [Simone Scardapane](https://www.sscardapane.it) on developing efficient and interpretable machine learning models.